 Lately I’ve been playing around with Lightroom presets.
 Presets are a series of saved edits, so that you can apply the same adjustments to multiple images with a single click (similar to using a filter in Instagram).
 I’ve found I really enjoy them for speeding up my workflow and helping me preview different ideas on an image before investing a lot of time in editing.
 I generally don’t treat presets as a one click edit – most images still require individual tweaking to really look their best – but they definitely save me time.

 I started off buying a few preset packs before starting to create my own presets in Lightroom.
 Now I find myself using the presets I designed way more often than the purchased ones.
-Here are three images I shot today, alongside edited versions that started as presets.
+Here are two images I shot today, alongside edited versions that started as presets.

 Original image imported into Lightroom.

-With a preset called “Vintage Gold.”
+Edit that started with a preset called “Vintage Gold.”

 Do you use presets?
 If so which are your favorite?